Types of Landscape Lighting: 15 Options for Your Outdoor Space

 Steps on How to Create a Layout:

-1. Create a sketch: Generally, landscape lighting planners start with a preliminary sketch of the property, specifying what location each fixture will be positioned.
+1. Create a sketch: Generally, landscape planners start with a preliminary sketch of the property, specifying what location each fixture will be positioned.

-You can use a separate sheet of paper for each lighting location for larger zones.
+You can use a separate sheet of paper for each fixture location for larger zones.
 Make your sketch as precise as possible since you will be relying on it to determine distances for cable connections.

 There are also a variety of landscape design software programs available that can help you with planning, styles, and layout.
 Some of these can even help add up the cost of materials and labor to give you an idea of the projects total cost.